TRIQS/dft_tools/doc/h5structure.rst

 =================  ======================================================================  =====================================================================================
 Name               Type                                                                    Meaning
 =================  ======================================================================  =====================================================================================
-energy_unit        numpy.float                                                             Unit of energy used for the calculation. dft_code           string                                                                  DFT code used to generate input data. n_k                numpy.int                                                               Number of k-points used for the BZ integration. k_dep_projection   numpy.int                                                               1 if the dimension of the projection operators depend on the k-point,
+energy_unit        float                                                                   Unit of energy used for the calculation. dft_code           string                                                                  DFT code used to generate input data. n_k                int                                                                     Number of k-points used for the BZ integration. k_dep_projection   int                                                                     1 if the dimension of the projection operators depend on the k-point,
                                                                                            0 otherwise.
-SP                 numpy.int                                                               1 for spin-polarised Hamiltonian, 0 for paramagnetic Hamiltonian.
+SP                 int                                                                     1 for spin-polarised Hamiltonian, 0 for paramagnetic Hamiltonian.
-SO                 numpy.int                                                               1 if spin-orbit interaction is included, 0 otherwise. charge_below       numpy.float                                                             Number of electrons in the crystal below the correlated orbitals.
+SO                 int                                                                     1 if spin-orbit interaction is included, 0 otherwise. charge_below       float                                                                   Number of electrons in the crystal below the correlated orbitals.
-                                                                                           Note that this is for compatibility with dmftproj, otherwise set to 0 density_required   numpy.float                                                             Required total electron density.
+                                                                                           Note that this is for compatibility with dmftproj, otherwise set to 0 density_required   float                                                                   Required total electron density.
 Needed to determine the chemical potential.
-                                                                                           The density in the projection window is then `density_required`-`charge_below`. symm_op            numpy.int                                                               1 if symmetry operations are used for the BZ sums, 0 if all k-points are directly included in the input. n_shells           numpy.int                                                               Number of atomic shells for which post-processing is possible.
+                                                                                           The density in the projection window is then `density_required`-`charge_below`. symm_op            int                                                                     1 if symmetry operations are used for the BZ sums, 0 if all k-points are directly included in the input. n_shells           int                                                                     Number of atomic shells for which post-processing is possible.
                                                                                            Note: this is `not` the number of correlated orbitals!
                                                                                            If there are two equivalent atoms in the unit cell, `n_shells` is 2. shells             list of dict {string:int}, dim n_shells x 4                             Atomic shell information.